XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/checkcancel.md

 {% include '_snippets/tx-fields-intro.md' %}
 <!--{# fix md highlighting_ #}-->

-In addition to the [common fields](transaction-common-fields.html), a CheckCancel transaction has the following:

 | Field       | JSON Type | [Internal Type][] | Description                    |
 |:------------|:----------|:------------------|:-------------------------------|
 | `CheckID`   | String    | Hash256           | The ID of the [Check ledger object](check.html) to cancel, as a 64-character hexadecimal string. |